- Concrete Driveways Info

 How to remove fertilizer stains from a concrete driveway

-Lawn and plant fertilizers contain metals and minerals that can leave rust-like stains on a concrete driveway and may even result in permanent color change if they are allowed to penetrate.
+Lawn and plant fertilizers contain metals and minerals that can leave rust-like stains on a concrete driveway.
+These may even result in permanent color change if they are allowed to penetrate.
 To bring out the stains, try applying distilled white vinegar diluted 50:50 with water.
 If the vinegar doesn’t work, you may need to use something stronger, such as muriatic acid diluted 40:1 with water.

 Tip: Be aware that acidic cleaning solutions may etch or change the profile of the concrete in the areas you clean.
 Test them out in a small area first.

-Stains on concrete driveways from leaves, grass, tree sap, and other organic materials can be tough to remove and typically require special cleaners formulated for the removal of organic stains.
+Stains on concrete driveways from leaves, grass, tree sap, and other organic materials can be tough to remove.
+They typically require special cleaners formulated for the removal of organic stains.
 These cleaners typically do not affect the concrete color or harm the surface because the enzymes only target organic material.
-After using a hose or pressure washer to remove all leaf matter and debris, apply the organic detergent to the damp concrete and let it sit to give it time to work (typically 10 to 15 minutes).
-Then scrub vigorously with a stiff broom or scrub brush.
-If this procedure doesn't completely remove the stains, repeat the process.

 When all else fails, don’t automatically resort to tearing out and replacing your driveway.
 Check out these repair options for concrete driveways to see what else can be done.